 Follow Duncan on Twitter

-As an example of his work, he has recently collaborated with Al Crosby from the Polymer Sciences Dept at the University of Massachusetts at Amherst to apply evolutionary and anatomical principles towards the creation of a novel gecko-like adhesive.
+As an example of his work, Irschick has recently collaborated with Al Crosby from the Polymer Sciences Dept at the University of Massachusetts at Amherst to apply evolutionary and anatomical principles towards the creation of a novel gecko-like adhesive.
 In February of 2012, they, along with Mike Bartlett, Dan King, and others, published a paper in the journal Advanced Materials that described GeckskinTM, a synthetic adhesive that mimics gecko feet.
-GeckskinTM is capable of holding more than 700 lbs (300 kg) on smooth surfaces (e.g., glass), yet is easily removable, and leaves no residue.
-GeckskinTM has been hailed as a breakthrough because of its ability to provide powerful, removable and reusable adhesion at large sizes.
+Geckskin is capable of holding more than 700 lbs (300 kg) on smooth surfaces (e.g., glass), yet is easily removable, and leaves no residue.
+Geckskin was hailed by CNN as one of the top five Scientific Breakthroughs of 2012 because of its ability to provide powerful, removable and reusable adhesion at large sizes.

 Duncan is currently a professor of Biology at the University of Massachusetts at Amherst.